Our Unified API

 Bus, Coach and River

-This API provides real-time bus and river bus arrival information across all TfL bus stops and piers.
+This API provides live bus and river bus arrival information across all TfL bus stops and piers.
 Instant requests are responded to with the live bus and river bus arrival information valid at that point in time.

-This API provides real-time bus and river bus arrival information across all TfL bus stops and piers.
+This API provides live bus and river bus arrival information across all TfL bus stops and piers.
 Stream requests are responded to with a continuous supply of live bus and river bus arrival information.
 Access to the streamed API is password restricted.
 Once your details have been verified a username and password will be issued by email.

 This dataset contains information about the location and identifiers for each bus stop served by the London bus network.